BFWA: Services Offered

 Webster served as a neutral expert in an intellectual property dispute between two mobile gaming firms, in advance of arbitration.
 Webster reviewed data, graphics, and source code, then wrote up his finding and delivered them to both sides.
 The two parties reached an agreement at the mediation session.

-Webster is currently serving as a neutral expert in yet another intellectual property dispute between gambling-hall management software firms.
+Webster served as a court-selected neutral expert in yet another intellectual property dispute between gambling-hall management software firms.

 Review and/or Rescue of Large-Scale IT Projects